inno-devops-labs/Sum25-intro-labs/submission7.md

 Unlike in the previous case, this script does not correct changes, but it can log changes over time.

-The created files and scripts can be found in the directory `gitops-lab`
+The created files and scripts can be found in the directory `gitops-lab` or in https://github.com/VAlikV/gitops-lab